 - In a skillet over medium heat, cook the ground beef and onions until browned and cooked through.
 Once done, drain and set aside.

-- In a mixing bowl, combine the ground beef, sautéed onion, canned beans, ketchup, yellow mustard, molasses, and brown sugar.
+- In a mixing bowl, combine the ground beef, sautéed onion, canned beans, ketchup, yellow mustard, molasses, brown sugar, and seasoning.
 Thoroughly mix the ingredients until evenly distributed.

 - Transfer the bean mixture to a baking dish.
 Arrange the bacon slices on top of the bean mixture.
 Bake for two hours uncovered, or until the beans are bubbling and the bacon is cooked.